AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The DateTime class handles all operations in LongAh involving the tracking of time.
 This includes storing and printing the datetime elements in dated transactions, parsing user's date & time related inputs as well as filtering transactions according to their stored date & time.
-Implementation of the class is made possible with the help of the *java.time* class.
+Implementation of the class is made possible with the help of the *java.time* system class.

 <ins> Class Fields </ins>

 Storing requirements only occurs for the specific datetime component of the class.
 Hence, the class field structure is as follows:

-- *dateTime*: A dateTime object from the system class *java.time* representing date & time associated with the current instance.
+- *dateTime*: A dateTime object from *java.time* representing date & time associated with the current instance.

 <ins> Constructor </ins>